Gary L. Browning

-Gary L. Browning (born 1940) is an American Russian language academic and was the first mission president of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Russia, and the Baltic states of Estonia, Latvia, and Lithuania.
+Gary L. Browning (1940–2024) was an American Russian language academic and was the first mission president of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Russia, and the Baltic states of Estonia, Latvia, and Lithuania.

 Early life and education

 Born in St. Maries, Idaho, Browning was a missionary for the LDS Church in Finland as a young man.
 Upon returning from his mission, he earned a bachelor's degree in Russian from Brigham Young University, a master's degree from Syracuse University, and a Ph.D. from Harvard University.
 In 1969, Browning lived in Moscow for six months while he worked as a guide for a United States Information Agency exhibit.
 In 1973, Browning returned to live in Russia for six months as he researched his Ph.D. dissertation.

 Academic career

 Browning spent two years as a member of the faculty of Bryn Mawr College in Pennsylvania, and then joined the faculty of Brigham Young University in Provo, Utah as a professor of Russian language and literature.
 In the 1980s, he founded a Utah County chapter of Utahns Against the Nuclear Arms Race and became a peace activist.